Colic in Horses

 Colic is much better prevented rather than cured.
 Regular healthcare such as dental check-ups and intestinal parasite management are especially important to help prevent colic but of utmost priority is keeping risk factors to a minimum.

 - Sudden changes of diet

 - Environmental and management factors like stabling and transport

-Always be sure to maintain a regular feeding schedule with good quality concentrates.
+Always be sure to maintain a regular feeding schedule with good quality food and supplements if any.
 Allow access to forage on balanced soils for as much of the day as possible and ensure constant access to clean water.
 As far as possible, make all changes slowly and monitor horses exposed to high risk situations closely.
 This will go a long way to keeping your horse colic free.

 (Source: The Rural NZ and PetMD)